 1. The laws for influencers to disclose in your country (In the USA, it’s the FTC; in the UK, it’s the ASA);

-2. And, each affiliate’s rules regarding disclosing paid partnerships and affiliate links.
+2. Look at each affiliate’s rules regarding disclosing paid partnerships and affiliate links.

 What You Can Do: